Rocky14683/CS180_Group_Project/README.md

 ## User.java
-User.java, which is part of the UserFolder package, models an individual user within the chat application.
+User.java, a part of the UserFolder, is part of the UserFolder package, models an individual user within the chat application.
 It stores user-specific information like name, unique ID, password, profile, friends list, and blacklist.
 Methods like setPassword, setProfile, and setProfilePic allow the user to update their password and profile details.
 This class also includes methods like addFriend, removeFriend, block, and unblock for managing social interactions and provides utility methods like getName, getUniqueID, getFriends, getBlackList, and useProfile for accessing user details.
 Methods like checkPassWord to verify user credentials.